LuisEJaar/notThisWeek/README.md

   - Allows for "hidden" information
 - [ ] Make rounds able to intentionally only visible for players who were members
   - Allows for "hidden" information
+- [ ] Allow DM to set auto timeout to skip user turns if they haven't responded in some time

 General / vague improvements:
 - [ ] General styling update